jeffrom/tunk/README.md

 ### release candidates

 Prerelease versions can be released on the main branch in additional to regular releases.
 For example, running `tunk rc` will create tag `v1.2.3-rc.0`.
 If tunk is called again with the same arguments on a later commit (that results in the same version `v1.2.3`), it will be tagged `v1.2.3-rc.1`, and so on. tunk ignores the build metadata portion of semver strings.

+### continuous integration

+tunk runs easily in continuous integration systems, either by running `tunk --ci`, or if the `$CI` environment variable is set to "true", "1", or "yes".
+In CI mode, tunk will push the tags it creates. tunk should work with any git server that supports password authentication.
+SSH should work as well, as long as its configured correctly (ie the ssh key is passwordless, and the host is authorized).

+## configuration

+tunk can be configured via command-line flags, a YAML configuration file, and, in some cases, environment variables.
+An example configuration file, which contains the default configuration, is located at `testdata/tunk.example.yaml`.

+### environment variables

+The following environment variables configure tunk:

+- `CI` - puts tunk in CI mode
+- `GIT_TOKEN`, `GITHUB_TOKEN`, `GH_TOKEN` - sets the git password in CI mode